Home > Technology

 We tested these walkies in both the heat of the desert and the chill of the Canadian alpine; (photo/Nick Belcaster)

-Buyer’s Guide: How to Choose a Walkie-Talkie
+Buyer’s Guide: How to Choose the Best Walkie-Talkie

-Without looking under the hood, it can be tough to tell what you’re really getting with a walkie-talkie — many look the part but perform wildly different from their counterparts.
+Without looking under the hood, it can be tough to tell what youโ€™re really getting with a walkie-talkie โ€” many look the part but perform wildly different from their counterparts.
 And when bringing them along on high-stakes adventures, that can actually matter.

-But with some know-how, your next set of walkies will not only last longer, but operate more dependably and keep you keyed in on the important things.
+But with some know-how, your next set of walkies will not only last longer, but will also operate more dependably and keep you keyed in on the important things.
 Consider the following when choosing your next radio, as well as what exactly your backcountry communication needs are.
 We also have guides on the Best Satellite Messengers and even the Best Satellite Phones, should you really need to get the message out.

 Radio Classes and Frequencies